First Steps Forward

 At the initial meeting counselling, mentoring and coaching costs will be agreed and a counselling contract signed.

-All sessions are 50 minutes and cost £45 per session.
-There are concessions available for certain benefits as well as for blue light services and public services at the discretion of the counsellor on an individual basis, please do not be offended if proof is requested.
+All private client sessions are 50 minutes and cost £60 per session.
+There are concessions available for certain benefits as well as for blue light services, public services, armed forces, veterans, and NHS at the discretion of the counsellor on an individual basis, please do not be offended if proof is requested.
 If you are not sure feel free to ask rather than go without if you need support.

 List of barriers and concerns